edeca/RoboWrapper/Readme.md

 Expansion in this way is preferable to the usual `%AppData%` format because Python can check the relevant directories exist before executing Robocopy.

+See `VALID_ENV_VARS` in the source for a list of environment variables which will be expanded.

 ### Adding a Robocopy log ###

 The Robocopy log can be specified like below: